gm088/YT_project/README.md

-A work in progress; collecting data using Youtube API and analysing it
+A work in progress; collecting data using Youtube API and analysing it, build a classification model